kostas77/lhci-server/README.md

 ## LHCI SERVER AND DATABASE INSTALLATION

-- Removing any old doceker network:
+- Removing any old docker network:
 `docker network rm lhci-network`

 - Create a new docker network: